1902 Philadelphia Athletics season

 The 1902 Philadelphia Athletics season was a season in American baseball.
 The team finished first in the American League with a record of 83 wins and 53 losses.

 Regular season

 In 1902, the Philadelphia Phillies obtained an injunction, effective only in Pennsylvania, barring Athletics' second baseman Nap Lajoie from playing baseball for any team other than the Phillies.
 Lajoie had played for the Athletics in 1901, and appeared in just one game in 1902 before the injunction went into effect.
 The American League responded by transferring Lajoie's contract to the Cleveland Bronchos, who were subsequently known as the "Naps" in Lajoie's honor for several seasons.

+Following the A's pennant winning season, the Philadelphia Inquirer organized a championship parade for the team through the city on Monday night, September 30, 1902.
+The team proceeded in open carriages and were reviewed by Philadelphia Mayor Ashbridge in front of the Inquirers building on Market Street.
+"There were more than 25,000 base ball enthusiasts from Philadelphia and nearly every town within a radius of twenty miles of the city in the parade.
+A thousand effigies of the "white elephant" were carried by the paraders.
+There were fifteen bands and twenty fife and drum corps in line to furnish music for the marchers."
+It was estimated that more than 200,000 turned out for the parade.